 Brazilian health authorities are sounding the alarm about a mosquito-borne virus that they believe may be the cause of thousands of infants being born with damaged brains.

-This is particularly terrifying, especially for any women in Brazil who are currently expecting a baby.
+This is particularly terrifying, especially for many women in Brazil who are currently expecting a baby.
 So much so that women are encouraged to delay getting pregnant.

 Luxembourg’s Health Ministry has urged travellers to be vigilant after an outbreak of a virus that could severely affect unborn babies.
 The Zika virus, which is spread via mosquito bites, has been widely reported a number of countries which serve as popular tourist destinations for Europeans.

 If you are scheduled to travel to any of the affected areas, please do educate yourself.
-Take precautionary action to not only protect yourself from being bitten by these nasty disease spreading bugs, but also to assist in preventing this horrible virus and many other mosquito borne illness from travelling back home with you.
+Take precautionary action to not only protect yourself from being bitten by these nasty disease spreading bugs, but also to assist in preventing this horrible virus and many other mosquito-borne illnesses from travelling back home with you.